slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Help a man who is in trouble and that man will remember you when he is in trouble again."
 -- Paul Alexander*

-> *"You either die a hero, or you live long enough to see yourself become the villain."
--- Harvey Dent*

 > *"Friendships change.
 Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
 As this happens in reality, let it happen in your precaution."
 -- Balthasar Gracian*

 > *"The worst thing about betrayal is that it never comes from your enemies."
 -- The godfather*

+> *"I learned a long time ago the wisest thing I can do is be on my side."
+-- Maya Angelou*

+### On heros

+> *"You either die a hero, or you live long enough to see yourself become the villain."
+-- Harvey Dent*

+Our heros are our idealized selfes.

+> *"Show me a hero, and I’ll write you a tragedy."
+-- F. Scott Fitzgerald*